ajonesb/ntp-task/README.md

 Search query handling
 Tab state management
 Filtered data management

+# Design System

+Using Storybook components for design system to test and view components outside of application.

 # Questions About the Wireframe, Acceptance Criteria, User Flow (from Lack of Clear Documentation, Clear Guidelines, Proper UI/UX Design/Wireframe)